 Ease long-distance move stress

-It’s going to take time for you and your dog to adjust to a new city.
+It will take time for you and your dog to adjust to a new city.

 Things will go much smoother when you do, and you’ll be less stressed about packing, planning, traveling, and settling into your new home.